 Partnerships and Coordination

-The Resilient, Green, and Inclusive Flood Investment Baseline for the Georgetown Metropolitan Area” Technical Assistance is undertaken jointly with institutions of the government of Guyana including the Ministry of Agriculture’s Agriculture Sector Development Unit, the National Drainage and Irrigation Authority, the Ministry of Finance, the Ministry of Public Infrastructure and the Municipality of Georgetown.
+Activities are being jointly undertaken with institutions of the government of Guyana including the Ministry of Agriculture’s Agriculture Sector Development Unit, the National Drainage and Irrigation Authority, the Ministry of Finance, the Ministry of Public Infrastructure and the Municipality of Georgetown.